riboviz/riboviz/docs/user/run-shiny-server-operation.md

 Rscript --vanilla run_shiny_server.R path/to/interactive_viz_config.yaml 1234
 ```

-You may need to forward that port. *A description of how to forward the port from the command line as opposed to doing it in VSC would be good here...*

 ## Description of tabs

 You can choose which samples you would like to view by checking the appropriate boxes at the top of the screen.
 Changes are not submitted until you press the `Apply Changes` button, after which the shiny app refreshes the interactive plots with your chosen selections.